- Research article

 Evaluation of periprosthetic bone remodeling demonstrated a significant reduction in proximal stress shielding in the study group compared with the control group [4 cases (5.7%) vs. 31 cases (17.9%; p < 0.05)].
 Secondary stem rotation or varus or valgus tilting of more than 2° was not observed in any of the cases.

 In the study group receiving allograft augmentation, radiologic evaluation showed complete bony union of the graft (Figure3) in 66 cases (94.3%).
-Partial resorption (< 25%) or, respectively, incomplete bony union was demonstrated in only 3 cases (4.3%), whereas resorption > 25% was demonstrated in only one case (1.4%) (Table
+Partial resorption (< 25%) or, respectively, incomplete bony union was demonstrated in only 3 cases (4.3%), whereas resorption > 25% was demonstrated in only one case (1.4%) (Table5).

 Clinical and radiographic subgroup evaluation

 In a subgroup analysis (Table6) of patients with large metaphyseal bone defects (types IIC and III as described by Paprosky), the study group showed significantly greater improvement in preoperative vs. postoperative HHS (types I, IIA and IIB: 32.75 ± 13.9 vs. 32.6 ± 15.7, p = 0.89; types IIC and III: 44.6 ± 10.6 vs. 27.3 ± 16.1, p < 0.05).